 - Make sure there are no hot spots left in the ashes.
 This is done by soaking them in water or letting them sit for several days and double-checking for hot spots.
 This would apply to charcoal grill ashes as well.

 - All ashes should then be stored in the fire-resistant metal container provided.
 This helps keep air from blowing through and disturbing ashes which can leave hot coals exposed for reigniting.
 Approved containers are available at local retailers.
 They should NEVER be disposed of in a plastic garbage box or can, a cardboard box, or paper grocery bag.
 Never use a vacuum cleaner to pick up ashes.

 - The metal container should be placed away from anything flammable.
 It should not be placed next to a firewood pile, up against or in the garage, on or under a wood deck, or under a porch.

 - After sitting for a week in the metal container, check them again to be sure that they are cool.
 If so, the ashes are then safe to dispose of in your trash.

 As a safety precaution keep anything that can burn at least three feet away from a fireplace, wood stove, or any other heating appliance, and create a three-foot “kid-free zone” around open fires.
 It is important to make sure the fireplace has a sturdy screen to stop sparks from flying, and never leave a fire unattended, particularly when children are present.

-To obtain a free ash can, residents may fill out an application form, available at the Fire District Administration Office, 866 Oriole Way, Incline Village.
+To obtain a free ash can, our local residents may fill out an application form, available at the Fire District Administration Office, 866 Oriole Way, Incline Village.
 Please call 775-831-0351, ext.
 0 prior to your visit as we are closed to the public during the COVID-19 pandemic.
 If the required criteria are met, an ash can will be provided.
 Inside each ash can, residents will find an instructional flyer on how to properly dispose of fireplace ashes.
 Ash cans will be provided to qualifying residents on a first-come, first-serve basis.